Project60/org.project60.sepa/docs/config-example.md

 Your form will now look like this: ![Screenshot](/img/saved-creditor.png).
 The creditor you have just created will be in the list.

 !!! warning "Attention"
     The **Default Batching Settings** you see below the list of creditors is just the default settings when you create a new creditor, they do NOT reflect the settings CiviSEPA will use.
 This seems a bit confusing, but CiviSEPA will use the settings in your creditor like you have just saved it.
 If you want to check or change them, you hit the **Edit** button next to your creditor.

+    If you want to you can also first update the **Default Batching Settings** before you create the creditor, and then create a new creditor.
+This new creditor will then have those default batching settings.